VCCE/VCC/docs/UserGuide.md

 As new developments are made on VCC, we hope to expand this manual as needed.

-As one last note: VCC *will* *always* *be* in a BETA state and by no means is a finished product.
-As of this release, quite a few things have been changed from the original.
+As one last note: VCC is continously in a BETA state and by no means is a finished product.
+Quite a few things have been changed from the original.
 There are still many bugs to be worked out and enhancements to be added.
 It is this very reason the VCC Color Computer 3 emulator has been released as an open source project in hopes that outside contributors and/or programmers will get involved and help this become the best Color Computer 3 emulator available!